PGRacing/PDM/README.md

 1. Add fuse for external sensors supply (100mA)
 2. Change CPC1117N to CPC1017N
 3. Add clamping diodes on any signals
+4. Change input filtration for low profile SMD capacitor instead of tht